Throughout the year there are lots of different activities and events you can take part in!

 National Youth Summer Camp

-This is a residential camp which is run over the bank holiday weekend in August and is open to all youth members between the ages of 10 to 17 years.
+This is a residential camp that is run over the bank holiday weekend in August and is open to all youth members between the ages of 10 to 17 years.
 Participants take part in activities like kayaking, caving and abseiling and have an opportunity to complete the Outdoor Pursuits category of whichever level of the OPTIONS programme they are currently participating in.

 International Youth Camps